imabhishek02/DSA/README.md

 (vi).
 Program to verify two linklist is intersecting or not ;

-(vii). program to merge the sorted linklist.
+(vii). program to merge the sorted linklist;

-(viii).  program to merge the linklist using recursion.
+(viii).  program to merge the linklist using recursion;

 (ix).
-Circular linklist program.
+Circular linklist program;

 ########################-STACK and QUEUE-#############################

-10.
+10. Reversed the sentence using stack;